 What is Ambien?

 Ambien is a brand name for Zolpidem, which is part of a class of medications called sedative-hypnotics.
 Commonly prescribed to treat insomnia (difficulty falling asleep or staying asleep) and some brain disorders, Ambien is used to effectively initiate and maintain sleep by slowing activity in the brain.
+Like all prescription durgs, it runs the risk of developing an Ambien addiction.
 Common street names for Ambien include “No-Go Pills”, “A-minus”, and “Zombie Pills”.
 If taken outside the parameters of a doctor’s prescription or against medical advice, Ambien can be abused recreationally when taken to achieve a “high” or a feeling of euphoria.
 Misuse of the drug can occur when taken without a prescription, beyond recommended use, for purposes other than a sleep aid, or if inhaled or injected.
-Ambien can become habit forming if used for an extended period of time, even if taken in prescribed dosages.
+It can become habit forming if used for an extended period of time, even if taken in prescribed dosages.
 Abuse of Ambien can lead to devastating consequences if not addressed or treated effectively.

 Ambien Treatment and Help